AIMS AND OUTCOMES

 To successfully complete this training, the student will be expected to complete practical hands-on exercises and pass a written theoretical examination.

-Students will receive an API – U certification issued by the Australasian Training Company upon course completion and passing exams.
+Students will receive an API – U certification issued by ATC Offshore upon course completion and passing exams.
 Theoretical test pass mark is set at 80%.